hadarmiller123/Monkey-Jump/README.md

 1. Clone the repository or download the source code.
 2. Ensure that you have a C++ compiler compatible with C++11 or later installed on your system.
-3. Install SFML library (version 2.5.1 or later) and Box2D physics library (version 2.4.1 or later) if you haven't already.
-You can download them from their respective websites and follow the installation instructions for your operating system.
+3. Install SFML library (version 2.5.1 or later) if you haven't already.
+You can download them from the respective websites and follow the installation instructions for your operating system.
 4. Open the project in your preferred C++ development environment.
-5. Build the project using the C++ compiler, linking against the SFML and Box2D libraries.
+5. Build the project using the C++ compiler, linking against the SFML.
 6. Run the executable file generated after compilation.

 ## How to Play